Beta-Ride® Sand Types Guide

 Sand grains vary in shape from angular to round.

 Round grains can’t fit together tightly.
 Think of marbles!
-The more round the sand grain, the more it will move and give less traction, therefore riding too loose.
+The more round the sand grain, the more it will move & give less traction, therefore riding too loose.
 This can cause strain injuries & sap energy from the horse.

 Sub-Angular grains are what you’re after in an arena surface.
 They compact less than angular grains yet still allow good traction & impact absorption.
 They also benefit drainage.